 Here’s what you can do to alleviate your social anxiety at the next office party

-This is a time to look at our potential instead of fixating on our historical performance.
-If we focus too much on the moments we slipped in and out of awkwardness or found ourselves drinking too much, we’ll decline invitations during this holiday season.
+This is a time to look at your potential instead of fixating on your historical performance.
+If you’re already predicting moments of awkwardness or drinking too much, you’ll decline invitations during this holiday season.

-Yes, a tempting thought, but I’m going to ask you to squash it.
+Yes, it’s a tempting thought, but I will ask you to squash it.

 As you may or may not know, avoiding social anxiety only increases it.
 It’s an interesting paradox but very much rooted in reality.